 In this review we’ll cover the best golf balls for seniors.
 If you’re in a hurry our top ball for senior golfers is the Srixon Q-Star Tour.
 In this article we’ll explain why and cover our other top picks.
 We’ll also cover the best value golf balls, the longest golf balls for seniors and other questions you may have around matching ball compression to your swing speed.

-I class a senior golfer as one over 50 years of age and your golf ball can make a big difference to your game whether you’re a 52 year old scratch golfer or a 78 year old off 24.
+For the purpose of this article we’ll class a senior golfer as one over 60 years of age and your golf ball can make a big difference to your game whether you’re a 62 year old scratch golfer or a 78 year old off 24.

 You.
 Are.
 Welcome!

 - 1 The best golf balls for senior golfers

 - 2 Frequently asked questions when buying the best golf balls for seniors

 - 3 Best golf ball for seniors – Conclusion